Best Free Transcription Software in 2026

 Why it stands out

-• Built for real-time dictation instead of only file upload workflows
+• Built for real-time dictation

 Pros

-• Excellent for real-time speech-to-text
+• Strong for real-time speech-to-text

 Cons

-• Free plan has a word cap
+• Free plan is word-limited

 Best for